portlandcodeschool/tracks/rails/tests.md

 * Be able to create forms using Rails
 * Be able to show validation messages in forms

+Test:

+* Notes are okay here
+* Create a new form for the `User#create` action
+* Add in the error output parts of the form
+* Add a validation on user name
+* Show that when submitting an invalid name, the errors are displayed

 Points:

 * 4\.
 All standards are followed.
 Should include additional aspects such as using other form builders like SimpleForm, generating forms automatically with bootstrap styles, using lambdas for validation.